llpds/reactPract/README.md

 Various exercises and topics that need to be regularly recalled.
 Sorting is carried out by branches

-## 000 - base
+## 001 - base
-- w/o components w/o styles
+- with components w/o styles
 - CRUD (create: blog form, read: list, update: likes, delete: delete)

 ### Hooks